ConcernedCitizen2025/Project2025-Assistant/_podcasts/episode-1-project2025-intro.md

 permalink: /podcasts/episode-1-project2025-intro.html
 ---

-# Episode 1: Project 2025 Introduction
+# Episode 1: Introduction to Project 2025

 In this episode, we take a closer look at Project 2025, the political blueprint that could have a major impact on the U.S. government and its citizens.
 We discuss how this document plans to reshape the federal government, restrict LGBTQ+ rights, and enforce policies like Schedule F.